 Local: Hypertrophy at injection site, lipoatrophy at injection site

->1% (Limited to important or life-threatening): Abdominal distension, abdominal pain, allergic skin reaction, anaphylaxis, constipation, decreased appetite, dyspepsia, eructation, flatulence, gastritis, gastroesophageal reflux disease, hypersensitivity reaction, severe hypoglycemia, urticaria, vomiting
+<1%, postmarketing, and/or case reports: Abdominal distension, abdominal pain, allergic skin reaction, anaphylaxis, constipation, decreased appetite, dyspepsia, eructation, flatulence, gastritis, gastroesophageal reflux disease, hypersensitivity reaction, severe hypoglycemia, urticaria, vomiting

 Concerns related to adverse effects: